JP Pawliw-Fry

 Want to book Joel Mokyr as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Nobel Prize speaker Joel Mokyr is a distinguished and influential economic historian, widely recognized for his pioneering research into how ideas, culture, and institutions have shaped long-term prosperity and technological progress.
-Born in the Netherlands and raised in Israel, he has devoted his career to bridging economics and history, showing how societies move from stagnation to sustained growth by changing the way they value, produce, and share knowledge.
-He is Professor of Economics and History at Northwestern University, where he has inspired generations of students, scholars, and policymakers to see growth not just as a matter of capital and resources, but as a story of human creativity and curiosity.
+Nobel Prize speaker Joel Mokyr is one of the world’s most distinguished economic historians, celebrated for his pioneering research into how ideas, culture, and institutions shape long-term prosperity and technological progress.
+Born in the Netherlands and raised in Israel, he has devoted his career to bridging economics and history, showing how societies move from stagnation to sustained growth by transforming the way they value, produce, and share knowledge.

 Drawing on his long-term comparative research, Mokyr examines how cultural pluralism, exchange of ideas, and institutional tolerance have historically contributed to technological breakthroughs and economic development.
 The talk encourages leaders to view diversity not as a challenge, but as a strategic advantage in innovation-driven growth.